fiigii/gomoku-CommonLisp/README.md

 Install the Quicklisp that is a package manager for Common Lisp.
 See http://www.quicklisp.org/beta/#installation
 Install the Caveman2 that is a web application framework for Common Lisp.
 Open the Quicklisp and type in (ql:quickload “caveman2”)  .
 See http://8arrow.org/caveman/
 Install the CL-PPCRE that is a string matching library for Common Lisp.
 Open the Quicklisp and type in (ql:quickload “cl-ppcre”)  .
 See http://weitz.de/cl-ppcre/
 Install the Shelly that is a shell tool to start the web server.
-Type curl -L http://shlyfile.org/shly | /bin/sh in shell.
+Type "curl -L http://shlyfile.org/shly | /bin/sh" in shell.
 See http://shlyfile.org

 ## File Structure
 gomoku/src/search.lisp : This file includes all the AI algorithm code for the web app.